 The 2 5/8″ Warrior from Louisville Slugger is an entry-level big-barrel aluminum bat that also uses the durable 7050 alloy.
 At drop 9, it is only appropriate for average sized 12 year olds or tall 11-year-olds.

-The Anderson Techzilla bat is so interesting to me that I purchased the 30″, 21oz Techzilla 2014 XP model for my son to try out.
+The Anderson Techzilla bat is so interesting to me that I purchased the 30″, 21oz Techzilla 2014 XP model for my son to try out when he was 10.
 As I have mentioned many times throughout this post, the trend in recent years has been towards high-end, long-barreled composite bats that have a low MOI.
 The exact opposite of this trend is the Anderson Techzilla, which is so heavily end-loaded that it feels harder to swing than some solid-wood bats.
 It is also not made of composite, but rather double-walled aluminum.
 The trampoline effect for double walled aluminum bats is higher than single walled aluminum bats and is competitive with standards compliant composite bats.
 Anderson is the only manufacturer producing such bats for baseball.